fspadmin/FSP-Website/sites/all/modules/ckeditor/README.txt

    2. Download standalone CKEditor from http://ckeditor.com/download.
 Unzip the contents of the "ckeditor" directory from the installation package to the "sites/all/modules/ckeditor/ckeditor" or "sites/all/libraries/ckeditor" directory.
-      Note: you can skip uploading "_samples" and "_source" folders.
+      Note: you can skip uploading the "_samples" and "_source" folders.
    3. Enable the module as usual from Drupal administration pages.
    4. Grant permissions for using CKEditor in the "Administer > User Management > Permissions" section.
-      Note: In order to enable the file browser, refer to the "How to Enable the File Browser" section.
+      Note: In order to enable the file browser, refer to the "Installing CKFinder" section.
    5. Adjust CKEditor profiles in the "Administer > Site configuration > CKEditor" section.
       Profiles determine which options are available to users based on system-wide roles.
       In each profile you can choose which textareas will be replaced by CKEditor,